 As interest in energy storage increases from homeowners across the country, more and more solar equipment manufacturers are beginning to offer their own energy storage solutions.
 In fact, a number of solar inverter companies have recently launched, or are on the verge of releasing their own energy storage systems.
 Here’s a list of the storage options developed by inverter manufacturers that are currently or soon-to-be-available for homeowners in the US.

-A manufacturer of microinverters, Enphase now also provides AC-coupled energy storage solutions in two different sizes: the 3.36 kilowatt-hour (kWh) Encharge 3 and the 10.08 kWh Encharge 10, which is similar in size to the two most widely installed batteries available today – the LG Chem RESU 10H and the Tesla Powerwall 2.
+A leading manufacturer of microinverters, Enphase also provides AC-coupled energy storage solutions in two different sizes: the 3.36 kilowatt-hour (kWh) Encharge 3 and the 10.08 kWh Encharge 10, which is similar in size to the two most widely installed batteries available today – the LG Chem RESU 10H and the Tesla Powerwall 2.
 When combined with the entire suite of Enphase products–from the IQ combiner box to the Enpower smart switch and IQ series microinverters–the Enphase batteries become the “Ensemble” system.
-According to the company’s Q3 2019 earnings call, these systems are currently being installed in a limited quantity for testing purposes, and will be rolled out nationwide in the near future.
+We include the Encharge on our list of best solar batteries and you can find it on the EnergySage Buyer’s Guide.

 While SMA does not (yet) manufacture their own energy storage solution, they are worth including on this list for two primary reasons.
 First, SMA offers a storage-specific battery inverter, which makes integrating a battery into a solar panel system very easy to do.
 Second, one of the primary reasons solar shoppers are interested in adding storage is to be able to continue to use the electricity produced by their panels in the event of an outage.
 The SMA Sunny Boy US series is the only inverter currently available that actively allows solar owners to do so, if only on a small scale.